ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 * *supportFirmwareActions* Tells whether the gateway supports firmware actions or not.
 The gateway must add a firmware handler to handle the firmware requests.
 * *supportDeviceActions* Tells whether the gateway supports Device actions or not.
 The gateway must add a Device action handler to handle the reboot and factory reset requests.

-Manage request for attached devices
+Manage request - attached devices
 --------------------------------------

 The gateway can invoke sendDeviceManageRequest() method to make the attached devices participate in the device management activities.